Zendesk Integration with AuthPoint

 Configure AuthPoint

-Before AuthPoint can receive authentication requests from Zendesk, you must specify the Zendesk client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Zendesk resource to the user group(s) that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Zendesk, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Zendesk resource to determine which users can authenticate and log in to Zendesk and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint